-UKRI Open Access Compliance Checking Service
+UKRI Open Access compliance check form

-UKRI-funded research articles must be made open access upon publication.
+UKRI-funded research articles must be made open access immediately upon publication.
 This can be achieved in a few different ways:

 A CC-BY license must be applied to the open version of research articles (unless the researcher has successfully applied for an exception, in which case CC-BY-ND may be permitted).
 CC-BY-NC and CC-BY-NC-ND licenses are not permitted under any circumstances.
+Please note this requirement also applies to Accepted Manuscripts deposited in PEARL if your paper is to be paywalled on the publisher site.

-As was the case with previous policies, your research publications must acknowledge funding received from research councils.
+Your research publications must acknowledge funding received from research councils.
 The use of ORCIDs is also strongly encouraged.

 The open access version should include, where possible, any images, illustrations, tables and other supporting content.